-- We will be able to use the Faculty Law Library for research and class preparation.
-The library hours will be posted during orientation.
+- The Institute will provide space that can be used for research and class preparation; hours will be posted during orientation.

 - International phone calls are easy to make from any pay phone, which are abundant in Mexico although sometimes they are out of order.
 A Mexican phone card can be purchased in Mexico or you may use a phone card provided by your long distance carrier.
 The Mexican phone system is not as efficient as the American system and sometimes you may get cut off.
 No big deal, just relax and redial.
 To call the U.S., the call should be made as follows: 001 (area code) (telephone number).